 Shadow health minister Andrew Gwynne told the Guardian Kolade’s appointment looked like “naked Conservative cronyism” and called on health secretary Sajid Javid to “come clean about what guarantees he secured that this position won’t be used to benefit private interests over public health”.

-Labour meanwhile said Bladgen post on UKHSA’s advisory board was evidence of Conservatives appointing “one of their own to a crucial public role”.
+Labour meanwhile said Bladgen's appointment to the post on UKHSA’s advisory board was evidence of Conservatives appointing “one of their own to a crucial public role”.

 The comments follow accusations of cronyism in a number of roles in recent years, including the appointment of Conservative peer Dido Harding as head of NHS Test and Trace and then-health secretary Matt Hancock appointing his longtime aide and friend Gina Coladangelo as a DHSC NED.